 You can avoid much of the hassle of funding your living trust by setting up a pour-over will.
 When you die, all your assets not assigned to heirs, including all money, property, and benefits, will then "pour over" into the trust in accordance with your will.
 There are downsides to this approach, however.
 Your family won't be able to avoid probate and the accompanying expenses, as they would have had you funded the trust while you were living.

-Whether you are ready to set up that trust or want help funding an already established one, you should always know the law and how it may apply to your specific matter.
-You can get your questions answered and learn about avoiding the probate process by contacting a local estate planning attorney today.
-Get a free case review at no obligation.
+Whether you want help putting money or other assets into an already established living trust or you're ready to set up a new trust, you should always know the law and how it may apply to your specific situation.
+You can get your questions answered and learn about avoiding the probate process by contacting a local trust attorney today.